MAC to Millennium

 Arts and Humanities; College of — The college traces its history to the founding of the College of Arts and Sciences in 1921.
 At present, the college includes a broad array of subject departments and specialized centers forming the core of the university's programs in arts and humanities disciplines.
 The university established the college under its current configuration in 1986, forming the college from other administrative entities.
 For more information, visit the College of Arts and Humanities website.

 Astronauts — Judith Resnik, one of the astronauts who perished in the Challenger explosion, received a Ph.D. in Electrical Engineering from the University of Maryland in 1977; Paul Richards, a 1991 graduate with a master's degree in mechanical engineering, spent March 8-21, 2001, in space on the STS-102 Discovery mission to the International Space Station.
 He presented University of Maryland President C. D. Mote, Jr., with a banner he took on his first mission into space at a ceremony during Maryland Day 2001.
 William (Willie) McCool, who died aboard the space shuttle Columbia, received his master's degree in computer science from the university in 1985.
 Richard "Ricky" Arnold II (M.S., Marine Biology, 1992) was selected as a member of the 2004 class of astronaut recruits; his first journey into space was aboard the space shuttle Discovery, on a February 2009 mission to the International Space Station.
 Jeanette Epps (M.S.
 Aerospace Engineering, 1994; Ph.D.
 2000) was selected as a member of the 2009 astronaut candidate class and completed her candidate training in 2012.
+She will make history in 2021 when she becomes the first African American female astronaut to serve as a member of the crew aboard the International Space Station.

 Athletes, African American — The University of Maryland led the way in integrating intercollegiate competition in several sports in the Atlantic Coast Conference (ACC).
 Maryland fielded the first African American team members in swimming (James Williams, 1964-1966); track (Elmore Hunter, 1965); football (Darryl Hill, 1962); and men's basketball (Billy Jones, 1964).
 Ivan Taylor (Class of 1971) was the first African American student-manager in ACC men's basketball history.
 Raymond Holland was the first African American to try out for the football team, attempting to make Coach Tommy Mont's squad in 1956.
 The first African American female athlete to receive a scholarship from the University of Maryland was Paula Girven, Class of 1980, a track and field star for the Terps.